|

 What was the brand of the checkered coat that Eb always wore?

 Tom Lester used to wear the ORIGINAL coat from the series at his public appearances!
-Unfortunately, there are no brand identification labels in the coat.
-All Tom knew for sure is that it was provided by Western Costume in LA.
+Unfortunately, there are no brand identification labels

 In which episode was the term "Serving Wrench" used?